dimaMachina/graphql-eslint/website/src/pages/rules/relay-connection-types.md

 ---
-description:
-  "Set of rules to follow Relay specification for Connection types.\n\n- Any type whose name ends in
+description: 'Set of rules to follow Relay specification for Connection types.'
-  \"Connection\" is considered by spec to be a `Connection type`\n- Connection type must be an Object type\n- Connection type must contain a field `edges` that return a list type that wraps an edge type\n- Connection type must contain a field `pageInfo` that return a non-null `PageInfo` Object type"
 ---

 # `relay-connection-types`